arangodb/arangojs/docs/Drivers/JS/GettingStarted/README.md

 The [_arangoVersion_ option](../Reference/Database/README.md)
 can be used to tell arangojs to target a specific ArangoDB version.
-Depending on the version this will enable or disable certain methods and change behavior to maintain compatibility with the given version.
+Depending on the version this may enable or disable certain methods and change behavior to maintain compatibility with the given version.

-The oldest version of ArangoDB supported by arangojs when using this option is 2.8.0 (using `arangoVersion: 20800`).
+**Note**: As of June 2018 ArangoDB 2.8 has reached its End of Life and is no longer supported in arangojs 7.0.0 and later.
+If your code needs to work with ArangoDB 2.8 you can continue using arangojs 6 and enable ArangoDB 2.8 compatibility mode by setting the option `arangoVersion: 20800`.

 The yarn/npm distribution of ArangoJS is compatible with Node.js versions 9.x (latest), 8.x (LTS) and 6.x (LTS).
 Node.js version support follows